yimingfy/SDNDETR/README.md

 # SDNDETR
-code will be available here.
+code of SDN-DETR will be available here.